FREE ITEM

 [PL 4]

-(Restricted to: Black Mountain Brigade & Northern Repatriates - Medium Snipers)
+(Restricted to: Black Mountain Brigade & Northern Repatriates - Snipers)

-The L1 is a pre-Flash weapon from Canada, seen as a further development of the Accuracy International AWM chambered in .300 Win Mag.
-It originated as a bid from the Canadian Emergency Response Team to have a rifle lighter than the C14 Timberwolf currently in service, some versions of the L1 were exported to the US as sporting rifles and it was also used by a few units of the Canadian Armed Forces during World War 3.
-Stockpiles of the weapons and a few local factories survival meant that its production continued post-flash under the new government.
-Caches of the weapon were acquired by the USRF during its wars up north, with some being given to snipers within the NEAF's ranks.
+The L1 is a pre-Flash weapon from Canada, often regarded as a development of the Accuracy International AWM chambered in .300 Win Mag.
+It originated from a bid from the Canadian Emergency Response Team to have a rifle lighter than the C14 Timberwolf currently in service, and some versions of the L1 were later exported to the US as sporting rifles.
+Units of the Canadian Armed Forces also issued the rifle to their snipers during World War 3.
+Surviving stockpiles of the L1 and a few intact local factories meant that its production continued post-flash under the new Canadian government.
+Caches of the weapon were acquired by the USRF during its NEU-Canadian wars, and some were given to snipers within the NEAF's ranks.

 HALLOWEEN 2024 CRYOMANCER'S CHALLENGE [UNATTAINABLE]